cookjan/G690_jcc/research_project/project_proposal.md

-# Final Project:
+# Final Project: Indiana Groundwater Geochemistry under Climate Emissions Scenarios

-publication-quality plot (multiple types of info)

 ## Background
 Natural groundwater geochemistry is influenced by groundwater path.
 The longer groundwater is in contact with a certian rock, the more the chemistry of the groundwater will change through rock-water interactions.
 The new chemistry will reflect the ions located in the rock or soil in both constiutent and concentration.
 Concentration of groundwater geochemistry is also affected by the amount of water coming into the system, generally in the form of rainfall replenishment, which will affect system retention time.